 The Annual Security Report (ASR) for Augsburg University contains statistics on reported crimes on and near Augsburg property and campus, as well as institutional policies concerning campus security and crime.
 The Department of Public Safety prepares this annual Crime Report to comply with the Jeanne Clery Disclosure of Campus Security Policy and Crime Statistics Act.
-The report is available online at http://www.augsburg.edu/dps/crime-alerts-and-logs/.
+The report is available on the Department of Public Safety webpage.
 For a printed copy, contact Augsburg's Department of Public Safety at 612-330-1717.